How to Prepare Your Child for Preschool

 Share This Post

 The transition from daycare to preschool can be difficult for small children.
-Preschool students are expected to have better behavior and more independence than toddlers in child care.
+Preschool students are expected to have better behavior and more independence than toddlers in childcare.

 You will want to do your best to prepare your child for preschool so the transition is smooth and stress-free for you and him or her.